TheLux83/100-days-of-code/log.md

 **Thoughts:** I still have to figure out, how to insert the currently logged in user in my database, but I think, before I can do that, I have to make sure, that there is some user authentication.
 Because of that, I started developing a user authentication with a little tutorial from [this mozilla website](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication).
 Got the authentication running, but nothing more at the moment

+### Day 51: March 31, 2020

+**Today's Progress**: Finished inserting created by and modified by to my models, finished uploading PDF Files to invoices with checking of PDF extension

+**Thoughts:** Both things weren't that hard to implement, when you know what you have to do.
+But you have to know them.
+So a good chunk of my time went away with searching for an answer.
+But now it's implemented.
+The next thing will be displaying the pdf file directly on the invoice details page